aiqc/AIQC/docs/_build/html/_sources/explainer.rst.txt

 .. raw:: html

   <p class="explain">
-    Data scientists oversee the training of an algorithm much like a chefs cooks a supper 🎛️ The heat is what actually cooks the food, but there's still a few things that the chef controls (aka <i>tunes</i>):
+    Data scientists oversee the training of an algorithm much like a chefs cooks a supper 🎛️ The heat is what actually cooks the food, but there are still a few things that the chef controls:

 .. list-table::